 I. What is Epiphany?

-Epiphany is the “Aha!” moment.
-As a literary device, epiphany (pronounced ih-pif–uh-nee) is the moment when a character is suddenly struck with a life-changing realization which changes the rest of the story.
+Epiphany is an “Aha!” moment.
+As a literary device, epiphany (pronounced ih-pif--uh-nee) is the moment when a character is suddenly struck with a life-changing realization which changes the rest of the story.

 In the middle of a typical argument with his wife, a man realizes he has been the one causing every single argument, and that in order to keep his marriage, he must stop being such an aggressive person.

 In this example, the man’s epiphany is prompted by an everyday argument.
 The revelation, though, rises above everyday thought: he realizes he must change his attitude in order to fix his marriage.

 II.
 Examples of Epiphany

 Epiphanic moments are not restricted to literature.
 The same instances of revelation occur in everyday life.
 Here are a few examples: